Faisal-khann/IPL-Analysis/README.md

 # 🏏 IPL Analysis Project

-A comprehensive data-driven exploration of the Indian Premier League (IPL), analyzing historical match data to uncover patterns in team performance, player statistics, and match outcomes.
+The IPL Analysis project is a comprehensive data-driven exploration of the Indian Premier League (IPL), analyzing historical match data to uncover patterns in team performance, player statistics, and match outcomes.
 This project utilizes Python libraries like **Pandas**, **NumPy**, **Seaborn**, and **Matplotlib** for data manipulation, statistical computation, and visualization.

 ---